tichakornw/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an Assistant Professor in the <a href='https://www.cs.iastate.edu'>Department of Computer Science</a> at <a href='https://www.iastate.edu/'>Iowa State University</a>.
+I am an Assistant Professor in the <a href='https://www.cs.iastate.edu'>Department of Computer Science</a> at <a href='https://www.iastate.edu/'>Iowa State University</a>, where I also serve as the director of the Autonomous Systems Laboratory.
+In addition to my academic role, I hold a Visiting Academic position with Amazon Robotics.
 I received a Ph.D. in Mechanical Engineering from the California Institute of Technology in 2010 under the supervision of <a href='http://www.cds.caltech.edu/~murray/wiki/Main_Page'>Prof. Richard Murray</a>.

 My research interests lie in the broad area of computer science, control, and optimization, with a particular focus on formal methods, motion planning, situational reasoning, hybrid systems, and distributed control systems.
 Most of my work involves applying mathematical and computational rigor to solve concrete, real-world problems, especially in autonomy, robotics, and transportation.